Gowee/zhconv-rs/README.md

 All of these implementation shares the same leftmost-longest matching strategy.
 So conversion results should generally be the same given the same conversion tables.
 -->

-## Limits
+## Limitations
 The converter is implemented upon a aho-corasick automaton with the leftmost-longest matching strategy.
 That is, leftest matched words or phrases always take a higher priority.
 For example, if both `干 -> 幹` and `天干物燥 -> 天乾物燥` are specified in a ruleset, `天乾物燥` would be picked since `天干物燥` would be matched earlier at the initial position compared to `干` at a latter position.
 The strategy works well most of the time.
 But it might also result in some unexpected cases, rarely.

 Besides, since an automaton is infeasible to update after being built, the converter will have to (re)build it from scratch for every ruleset.
 All automata for built-in rulesets (i.e. conversion tables) are built on demand and cached by default.
-But, typically, such overhead would be significant if there are global conversion rules (in MediaWiki syntax like `-{H|zh-hans:鹿|zh-hant:马}-`) in a short text (even less effective than a naïve implementation).
+But, typically, such overhead would be significant if there are global conversion rules (in MediaWiki syntax like `-{H|zh-hans:鹿|zh-hant:马}-`) in a short text (even less efficient than a naïve implementation).

 ## Credits
 All data that powers the converter, including conversion tables and CGroups, comes from the MediaWiki project.